TungstenTransformation/KTScripts/Training the Text Content Locator.md

 Private Sub Document_AfterExtract(ByVal pXDoc As CASCADELib.CscXDocument)
    Dim Textline As String, Values() As String, I As Long, FileId As Long, Word As CscXDocWord, FieldNames() As String, W As Long
-   Dim StartWord As CscXDocWord, LastWord As CscXDocWord, F As Long, Field As CscXDocField 'Convert the XDocument Filename "moneytransfer\0007.xdc" to 7.
+   Dim StartWord As CscXDocWord, LastWord As CscXDocWord, F As Long, Field As CscXDocField If pXDoc.CDoc.SourceFiles(0).FileType="TEXT" Then ' Training files in KT need to be an image or pdf file.
+      pXDoc.ReplacePageSourceFile("c:\temp\moneytransfer\1x1.png","TIFF",0,0) ' "TIFF" is also used for PNG files.
+   End If
+   'Convert the XDocument Filename "moneytransfer\0007.xdc" to 7.
    FileId=CLng(Replace(Mid(pXDoc.FileName,InStrRev(pXDoc.FileName,"\")+1),".xdc",""))
    Open "c:\temp\moneytransfer\truth.txt" For Input As #1